 Please message us if you cannot find an answer to your question.

+The Celtic Biotech logo is based a combination of three symbols.
+The staff with the snake has long been a symbol of medicine and the medical profession.
+It originates from the story of Asclepius, who was revered by the ancient Greeks as a god of healing and whose cult involved the use of snakes.
+The Celts also revered the snake, traditionally associated with healing, regeneration and rebirth.
 Many Celtic healers appear with snakes, often associated with water, rivers and curative spirits.
 The serpent represents the cyclic nature of life due to the annual shedding of its skin.
 It is a symbol of rebirth, shedding its old skin and re-emerging in the spring from the winter's hibernation, seemingly immortal.
+The Celtic knot also symbolises the cyclic nature of life with its symbolic pattern of a looped knot that has no start or finish.
+The looped pattern goes on infinitely, symbolising the eternity of life.

 Crotoxin is the principle active agent of interest to Celtic Biotech.
 It has been studied extensively by numerous research institutions and it’s mechanism of action has been described in several peer reviewed publications.
 Crotoxin is unusual in that is it comprised of two similar protein subunits; one targets the drug to the receptor and the second is a membrane disrupting enzyme.
 It is thought that Crocalbine, a transmembrane protein overexpressed in many tumour cells, may be the primary target for Crotoxin (Calvo et al Cancer Res, 2002).
 When Crotoxin binds to this receptor the enzyme is released by the targeting subunit where it digests the membrane surface releasing pieces of membrane that trigger a sequence of events leading to the tumour cell’s self-destruction.